ProfessorManhattan/docs-ansible/contributing/supported-os.md

 * FreeBSD
 * Mint

-### Styling for Platform-Specific Roles
+### Code Style for Platform-Specific Roles

 If you have a role that only installs software made for Windows 10 then ensure that the tasks are only run when the system is a Windows system by using `when:` in the `tasks/main.yml` file.
-For example, the following `main.yml` does this:
+Take the following `main.yml` as an example:

 ```yaml
 # tasks/main.yml in the Visual Studio role